-Soft skills are personal attributes that influence how well you can work or interact with others.
+Soft skills are a person's own abilities that influence their personality.
 These skills make it easier to form relationships with people, create trust and dependability, and lead teams.
 Since many jobs require teamwork, it’s important to possess soft skills to enhance your employability and achieve your dream job.

 Job seekers equate to more than just the resumes, which outline unique educational and employment histories.
 However valuable these may be, there is a wide range of other qualities that recruiters look for in potential candidates.
 These are often referred to as “soft skills”.
 In today’s competitive job market, the measure of an individual’s general career success is the ability to use these soft skills to adapt to any assignment.